-Both transactional and litigation lawyers are practicing entertainment law.
+Both transactional and litigation lawyers are practicing entertainment law or casino laws.
 However, most lawyers in entertainment law specialize in just one type of practice, since it’s more practical than doing both litigation and transactional law.

 They can work as in-house counsel wherein the client is the employer, or as a private attorney who can have individual talents or corporate entities as clients.

 Most entertainment lawyers can be found in Los Angeles, Nashville, and New York City since these cities provide more jobs to do, and a majority of production studios are operating in these areas.

 Entertainment lawyers can still practice outside these cities; however, work can be limited.
 Unlike in the past, a lot of production in the entertainment industry takes place in minor cities today.
 Other entertainers, local bands, radio talents, and television talents residing in their city also need entertainment lawyers on their side.
 Although entertainment lawyers won’t get to practice full-time outside major cities, they can still handle entertainment cases for their litigation and transactional law practice.